Nginx

 }

-In each virtual host config file, set the Key provided by DataDome in data_dome_shield_key
+1. In each virtual host config file, add the following code inside the serverblock:

 server {